zenseo/jquery.equalize/README.md

 - '$window' - the parent resizing element, in most cases the window ($(window))
 - 'responsive' - recalculate on resize (true)
-- 'attribute' - in rare cases 'min-height' is the better option (height)
+- 'attribute' - in rare cases 'min-height' is the better option ('height')
 - 'breakpoints' - the breakpoint threshold shortcodes ({'md': 1200, 'sm': 992, 'xs': 768})

 ## Methods